babakfp/svelte-outclick/README.md

 #### disableWrapper (default: `true`)
 If it was equal to `true`, the component wrapper `<div><slot /></div>` going to be ignored by the browser because of the `display: contents`.
 It's only ignored by the CSS perspective.
 For spacial reasons, if you need this wrapper, look at the "With Wrapper" explanation.

+### dontExcludeSelf (default: `false`)
+If true, wrapper(self) can contain event target.
+You can use it to close the menu when clicked on the menu itself.

 ## Install demo
 [Demo repo](https://github.com/babakfp/svelte-outclick-demo)
 ```